photopea/CDR-specification/README.md

     4     uint4   N : the size of the chunk content
     N     bytes   The content of the chunk

-When the size of a chunk is odd, there is a one-byte padding before the next chunk.
+When N is odd, there is a one-byte padding before the next chunk.

 When the chunk identifier is "LIST", the content starts with asci4, which is called a **list-type**.